Understanding telephone scams: slamming and cramming

 And it’s a good idea to follow-up your calls with an email or letter sent by certified mail; and ask for a return receipt.
 It’s your proof that the company received your letter.
 Keep a copy of your bill and any other documentation for your files.

-Please be sure to dispute any unpaid charges from the cramming company with your local telephone provider to avoid any interruption of service.
+Be sure to dispute any unpaid charges from the cramming company with your local telephone provider to avoid any interruption of service.

 What can I do to avoid being slammed or crammed?